 From a financial perspective, this idea is roughly the same as a positive review.
 So, you’d be getting paid relatively little per review but you don’t actually have to go to the companies and your reviews can be entirely fake.

-That being said, negative reviews are more ethically debatable.
+That being said, fake negative reviews are less ethically debatable.
+They're pretty much just an a-hole move.
 Basically, these have the potential to destroy businesses, making it much more difficult for them to ever be successful.
 That’s not something I would personally be comfortable with.

 There might even be legal ramifications of doing so, as an unjustified negative review is essentially slander.
 Some people have even been subject to lawsuits because of negative reviews, although these typically find in favor of the reviewer.